Considerations for SEL in the classroom: social and emotional learning.

 What it is:

 A teacher or counselor hangs a mirror and and labels it in several ways.
-A sign above it might read, “Meet the person responsible for your happiness, your grades, success, choices, grades, future. . . ” Another one might read, “You control your clothes, attitude, work, and friends.”
+A sign above it might read, “Meet the person responsible for your happiness, your grades, success, choices, motivation, future. . . ” Another one might read, “You control your clothes, attitude, work, and friends.”

 First, those signs are inaccurate.
 Outside forces often dictate student success.
 Students are minors, and they don’t control their lives.